tangjjbetsy/ATEPP/README.md

     - In addition to low-quality audios, we annotated 1436 audios with `background noise`.
 These audios differ from low-quality audios in the way that they were transcribed with higher accuracy compared to those corresponding to low-quality audios.
 We suggest to filter out the corresponding midi files (tagged with `low quality` and `background noise`) when using the dataset.
     - As for live performances, we annotated `applause` if the recording contains that.
 We used `high quality` to refer to live recordings with good quality (clear, no applause, almost imperceptible background noise).

-2. **Combined Movements (CMs)** (one midi/audio consists of two or more movements) were found through a similar detection process of comparing the the total note number and the duration with the medians.
+2. **Combined Movements (CMs)** (one midi/audio consists of two or more movements) were found through a similar detection process of comparing the total note number and the duration with the medians.
 7 were found, cut and relabeled.

 3. **Error Labels (ELs)** of composition were found when we manually verify the suspected pieces.
 220 performances were found wrongly labelled and corrected.